Run Class

 run_id = run.get("run_id") # From RunInfo

-method searches for values in the following order:
+The get method searches for values in the following order:

-- First in the configuration (
+- In the configuration (

-) - Then in the implementation instance (
+cfg) - In the implementation instance (

-) - Finally in the run information (
+impl) - In the run information (

 This provides a unified access interface regardless of where the data is stored.